fefe982/gnucash-xml-split/README.md

 Note
 ==========
 It should be easy to modify the utility to extract transations in arbitrary period.
-By my guest.

 If you find any bug or inconvenience, feel free to open an issue.